 Antianxiety drugs or sedatives are not antidepressants.
 They are sometimes prescribed along with antidepressants; however, they are not effective when taken alone for a depressive disorder.
-Stimulants, such as amphetamines, are not first-line antidepressants and share the habit-forming risks of antimedication for postpartum depressions and sleeping pills.
+Stimulants, such as amphetamines, are not first-line antidepressants and share the habit-forming risks of antianxiety medications and sleeping pills.

 Questions about any antidepressant prescribed, or problems that may be related to the medication, should be discussed with the doctor.